-- Use multiple methods of communication to families such as eNotify (email and phone calls), News You Choose e-mails, Twitter, Facebook, Instagram, Tuesday folder flyers and Woodlawn's website.
+- Use multiple methods of communication to families such as eNotify (email and phone calls), News You Choose e-mails, Twitter, Facebook, Instagram, Remind and Woodlawn's website.

-- Encourage all caregivers to attend an annual meeting during our open houses on August 23 and 24, to share information about Title I services, explain Title I grant requirements, and inform families of their right to be involved in the school.
+- Encourage all caregivers to attend an annual meeting during our Parent Orientation night, September 1, 2020, to share information about Title I services, explain Title I grant requirements, and inform families of their right to be involved in the school.

 - Provide opportunities throughout the year for families to better understand the school’s goals for students and find ways to improve student learning by relaying information about performance on assignments and specific information in the form of a narrative.

-- Maintain resources for caregivers to review student assignments and ongoing communication about student work, such as ParentVue, Tuesday folders, e-mails, communication applications and phone calls.
+- Maintain resources for caregivers to review student assignments and ongoing communication about student work, such as ParentVue, Google Classroom, e-mails, use of the Remind app and phone calls.

 - Provide ongoing feedback on student progress through quarterly progress reports that show specific areas of proficiency and areas for continued growth.